-This post contains a Self affiliate link.
+This post contains an affiliate link from Self, a brand we trust and we may earn a commission.
 Please see our disclosures for more information.

 This is a review of Self (formerly known as Self Lender) in which I share my personal opinion.
 I also include the pros and cons of their credit-builder account also known as a credit builder loan.
 But first, I'll tell you a little bit about my story with credit.

 If there is anything I could go back and tell my younger self about personal finances, it would be to take better care of her credit.
 Like millions of other young women, I quickly got caught up in the student loan trap that many of us fall into once we seek post-secondary education.

 Along with my student loans, I lacked proper information when it came to taking out a car loan and making timely payments.
 I cringe when I think about it.
 Despite my super low car payment, there were times when I didn't make my payments on time.
 Sometimes I didn't even pay it at all.
 This amongst other things, had a very negative long-term impact on my credit.

 While my older self is so much wiser, it has still taken me years to fix my credit rating.
 That being said, I'm proud of the financial accomplishments I’ve been able to achieve on my own.
 Especially as it relates to improving my credit.

 Most recently, I went into a car dealership by myself.
 I had a downpayment, negotiated an awesome deal and was able to leave in less than three hours with a car, financed at a great interest rate.
 This is something I would never have been able to do years ago as a result of my poor credit.
 Thankfully platforms like Self make it easier to correct your credit mistakes.

 Self is a fin-tech (financial technology) company that allows you to build your credit.
 This is especially useful if you have no credit or to rebuild your credit if you have bad credit.
 The way this occurs is with a credit-builder account that is backed by the FDIC approved financial institutions that they partner with.